 Welcome to the homepage of the Pearl Street Quartet!
 We are four professional musicians from Eugene who perform with various ensembles including the Eugene Symphony, Oregon Mozart Players, Oregon Coast Chamber Orchestra, Corvallis-OSU Symphony, and Spokane Symphony.
 The quartet is available to play weddings and other special events throughout Oregon.
-With over 20 years of experience, we guarantee that planning the music for your special day will be simple and stress-free.
+With over 20 years of experience, planning the music for your special day will be simple and stress-free.

 Meet the Quartet